The Right Test Strip for Your Marquis Hot Tub

 Are you using the right test strip for your water care system?
-In most instances, if you are getting an extremely low or off-the-chart high reading, it could be because you’ve got the wrong test strip – using the wrong test strip can lead to inaccurate or misleading results.
+In most instances, if you are getting an extremely low or off-the-chart high reading, it could be because you’ve got the wrong test strip – small overlooked details like this can lead to inaccurate or misleading results.

-A 6-in-1 test strip is the most commonly used test strip for testing water.
+A 6-in-1 test strip is most commonly used for testing water.
 If you are using granular chlorine or Marquis®1-Step Brominating Granules, you’’ need to properly balance the water and test for either bromine or chlorine.
-However, a 6-in-1 test strip cannot read accurately if used with Serene® or @ease with SmartChlor™.
+However, a 6-in-1 strip cannot read accurately if used with Serene® or @ease with SmartChlor™.

 Have questions?
+Read more in depth information about Marquis hot tub filters, water care and chemicals.
 Want to learn more about what system is best for your Marquis® hot tub?
 Head on over to your local Marquis Dealer!